johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | C.2.c.6 | Who informs the customers, how and within what deadlines. | 2 |   |
 | C.2.c.7 | In which cases decommissioning or other product recalls is ordered and how. | 2 |   |

-[^D3-01]: The Incident Response Plan may be part of other plans or documents such as the Post-Market Surveillance Plan or vigilance requirements.
+[^D3-01]: The Incident Response Plan may be part of other plans or documents such as the post-market surveillance plan or vigilance requirements.

 ## **D) Product requirements**